sybila/BCSgen/README.md

 ## Implicit Reaction network generator

-- works similarly to state space generator but it has output of explicit reaction network generator
+Works similarly to state space generator but it has output of explicit reaction network generator, i.e. combines functionality of previous two model directly.

-- in development, for more information see this [issue](https://github.com/sybila/BCSgen/issues/6)
+Currently, usage of this module is via __Command Line Intereface__:

+1. enter Model directory (serves as user's workspace),
+2. write your model as rules and initial conditions (into model.bcs),
+3. run script:

+        python reaction_network.py model.bcs output_file

+ where
+  * output_file - destination file for output reactions

 ---
 > <sup>1</sup> Both state space or reaction network might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.